Did you know that English conversation can take you on a fun adventure?

 - I’m sorry, I didn’t catch that.
 Could you please repeat?

-- Say it again, please?
+- Could you say that again, please?

 Don’t be shy to ask for help.
 People are generally very happy to explain or repeat something!
 Please don’t forget to thank them after they do.

-Bringing the Conversation to a Close
+Bringing an English Conversation to a Close

 Say you have got all the information you need from the person.
 It is time for you to go.
 Maybe you are running late and want to keep the conversation brief.
 No matter the reason, it is always nice to let the person know you cannot continue talking to them for much longer.